-Editor’s Note: This is a guest post by Mark Manson, a traveler and blogger I met earlier this year in Medellin.
+Editor's Note: This is a guest post by Mark Manson, a traveler, and blogger I met earlier this year in Medellin.
 Mark has been to almost 50 countries.
-He is currently running a contest on his website where he will pay for a reader’s trip to anywhere in the world.
-You can learn more here.

 If you read a lot about travel, you’re no doubt familiar with the terms such as “authentic local experience” or “getting off the beaten path.”
 They’re ubiquitous, but unfortunately usually just marketing.